Anish010/Waether-App/README.md

 It shows weather data, such as temperature, humidity, pressure, condition, speed of wind, country and sunset timing, of the city searched by the user.

+The Designing part is inspired from a public source.
+It's not original.

 ### Screenshot

 ![Dekstop Design preview for Weather App](./screenshots/desktop.png)